So this is where we start the tale...on the outskirts of a

 natural talents, Francis was no wild child.
 In fact, as soon as he was weaned,

-he was sent to school.
+he was told to go to school.
 Education, according to Pa, was to be his salvation.